 Counsel For Navigating The California Consumer Privacy Act (CCPA)

 The California Consumer Privacy Act (CCPA) (as amended by the California Privacy Rights Act [CPRA]) is a wide-ranging privacy and data protection law with compliance consequences for a broad line of business types.
-Like the European Union’s GDPR, the CCPA is extraterritorial in scope and applies to many companies not physically located in California.
-Enacted in 2018 and effect from a compliance perspective since 2020, the CCPA imposes requirements that include specific notices, such as via a privacy policy and various other rights for consumers.
+Similar to the European Union’s GDPR, the CCPA has an extraterritorial scope and applies to many companies that are not physically located in California.
+Enacted in 2018 and in effect from a compliance perspective since 2020, the CCPA imposes requirements that include specific privacy notices, such as via a privacy policy, implementation of data processing agreements (DPAs) with service providers, among others, honoring privacy rights of consumers such as DSARs, and conducting privacy impact assessments.
+The law is regularly amended, such as the addition of protections for neural data under the umbrella of “sensitive” personal information.

-At RICHT, we provide clients with a full suite of legal services to comply with the CCPA and avoid regulatory enforcement and private actions.
+At RICHT, we provide clients with a comprehensive suite of legal services to ensure compliance with the CCPA and avoid regulatory enforcement and private litigation.
+Our approach takes a business-first perspective, understanding business dynamics as well as goals, and aims to integrate compliance and risk mitigation within those confines.

 Learn How RICHT Can Help You Navigate The California Consumer Privacy Act (CCPA)